tibomogul/ancestry/README.md

                            By default, primary keys only match integers ([0-9]+).
     :touch                 Instruct Ancestry to touch the ancestors of a node when it changes, to invalidate nested key-based caches. (default: false)
+    :max_depth             Instruct Ancestry tp keep track of relationships up to this value only.
+For example, if the value is 3 (three), Ancestry will keep track only up to the third ancestor, which will be the root of the tree.
+As a consequence, descendants will be symmetrically at most three levels deep.
+This is useful for keeping track of subtrees if the actual tree can be arbitrarily deep (and if you don't want to use a TEXT field for the ancestry column with its performance hit).

 # (Named) Scopes